apgsga-stc/PredictiveAnalyticsPython/HOML2_e2e.md

 housing_cat_1hot
 ```

 Notice that the output is a SciPy sparse matrix, instead of a NumPy array.
 This is very useful when you have categorical attributes with thousands of categories.
 After one-hot encoding we get a matrix with thousands of columns, and the matrix is full of zeros except for a single 1 per row.
 Using up tons of memory mostly to store zeros would be very wasteful, so instead a sparse matrix only stores the location of the nonzero elements.
-You can use it mostly like a normal 2D array,21 but if you really want to convert it to a (dense) NumPy array, just call the toarray() method:
+You can use it mostly like a normal 2D array, but if you really want to convert it to a (dense) NumPy array, just call the toarray() method:

 ```python
 housing_cat_1hot.toarray()